FozzyHosting/winvps-api-csharp/README.md

+**This library is not supported anymore.
+If you need a C# SDK for Fozzy Windows VPS service, please register your interest with our support (support@fozzy.com) so we could let you know when we release a new version.**

 # Fozzy Windows VPS APIs Client library for C#

 The API Client Library enables you to work with Fozzy Windows VPS APIs for creating or managing your machines.